In South Korea, Park's revamp of rigid labour laws faces opposition

 "This is the first time in many years that we are trying to do something to change a problem that is getting ever more serious," said Kim Dong-one, the dean of Korea University's business school.

-Limited labour flexibility makes it harder to build the services sector in an economy dominated by companies like Samsung Electronics and Hyundai Motor.
+Limited labour flexibility makes it harder to build the services sector in an economy dominated by companies like Samsung Electronics (005930.KS) and Hyundai Motor (005380.KS).
 Young graduates covet the big conglomerates for their better-paid jobs, and are less inclined to join smaller companies that would follow Park's "creative economy" push.

 The World Economic Forum ranks South Korea 86th for overall labour market efficiency and 106th for flexibility in hiring and firing; Japan, whose decades of stagnation are often invoked by Korean policymakers as a cautionary tale, ranks 22nd and 133rd.